[HISTORY: Adopted by the Town Council of the Town of Westerly 10-23-2017 by Ch. No. 1904. Amendments noted where applicable.]

 Base flood elevations in A Zones.
 In the absence of FEMA BFE data and floodway data, the best available federal, state, local, or other BFE or floodway data shall be used as the basis for elevating residential and nonresidential structures to or above the base flood level and for floodproofing nonresidential structures to or above the base flood level.

-Definitions.
-Unless specifically defined below, words and phrases used in this section pertain to floodplain management, have the same meaning as they have in common usage and to give this section its most reasonable application.
+Unless specifically defined below, words and phrases used in this chapter pertain to floodplain management, have the same meaning as they have in common usage and to give this chapter its most reasonable application.

 - ACCESSORY STRUCTURE

 - A structure which is on the same parcel of property as the principal structure to be insured and the use of which is incidental to the use of the principal structure.

 - AREA OF SHALLOW FLOODING

 - A designated AO, AH, AR/AO, AR/AH, or VO zone on a community's Flood Insurance Rate Map (FIRM) with a one-percent-or-greater annual chance of flooding to an average depth of one to three feet where a clearly defined channel does not exist, where the path of flooding is unpredictable, and where velocity flow may be evident.
 Such flooding is characterized by ponding or sheet flow.

 - See definition for "special flood hazard area."

 - The flood having a one-percent chance of being equaled or exceeded in any given year.

 - BASE FLOOD ELEVATION (BFE)